Penny Ice Cap

 The Penny Ice Cap, formerly Penny Icecap, is a 6000 km2 ice cap in Auyuittuq National Park of Baffin Island, Nunavut, Canada.
 It forms a 2000 m high barrier on the Cumberland Peninsula, an area of deep fjords and glaciated valleys.
-It is a remnant of the last ice age.
+It is a remnant of the Laurentide ice sheet.
 During the mid-1990s, Canadian researchers studied the glacier's patterns of freezing and thawing over centuries by drilling ice core samples.

 The ice cap has been thinning and its valley glaciers have been retreating in recent decades related to rising summer and winter air temperatures across the eastern Arctic.